 Another great place to visit while in Fairbanks is Pioneer Park.
 I was surprised I was the only person visiting the park that day, as I thought it was pretty intriguing to learn that the 100-year-old historic village was featured with the original buildings moved from downtown Fairbanks, as well as the museums and even a Gold Rush town street.

-DAY 6: Drive from Fairbanks to Denali then overnight in Talkeetna
+DAY 6: Drive from Fairbanks to Denali, with overnight in Talkeetna

 - DRIVING: Today the driving is 123 miles in about 2.5 hours

-Denali is one of the highlights of any Alaska Itinerary, and home to the tallest mountain in North America – Mt.
+Denali National Park is one of the highlights of any Alaska Itinerary, and is home to the tallest mountain in North America – Mt.
 McKinley.
-Within the park, there are lots of wildlife and vast, unspoiled wilderness with glacier rivers, and tundra and all of this is surrounded by mesmerizing peaks!
+Within the park, there is a lot of wildlife and vast, unspoiled wilderness with glacier rivers, and tundra and all of this is surrounded by mesmerizing peaks!
+There are amazing things to doing Denali National Park and here you will find also amazing hiking trails to explore.

-If you visit the park during shoulder season or wintertime, access to the park is VERY LIMITED!
+If you visit the park during the shoulder season or wintertime, access to the park is VERY LIMITED!
 Don’t get me wrong, the park is still worth a visit, and the views are absolutely awe-inspiring.
-I was able to drive the single road 15-miles inside the park for some amazing views.
+I was able to drive the single road 15 miles inside the park for some amazing views.
 I did the Mountain View hiking which is easy with stunning views.

-NOTE: Make sure you plan your visit to Denali in advance, considering that what you will see and do, will depend on when you are visiting it, so you don’t set your expectations so high.
-I visited it during a shoulder season, which means, I couldn’t drive more than 15 miles inside the park, and the bus service was not operating – therefore, the access was very restricted with only a few access to the hiking trails.
+NOTE: When planning your Alaska Itinerary, make sure you plan your visit to Denali in advance, considering that what you will see and do, will depend on when you are visiting it, so you don’t set your expectations so high.
+I visited it during shoulder season, which means, I could only drive the 15 miles inside the park, and the bus service was not operating – therefore, the access was very restricted with only a few access to the hiking trails.
+Read here for a complete guide on how to visit Denali National Park.

 Just inside Denali Park, I did the Horseshoe Lake Trail hiking, which I really recommend too with a beautiful trail overlooking a lake.

-The trail is only 2 miles and takes about 2-hours and the most exciting part for me was near the mid-way point, on the east side of the loop, you can hike a short spur to overlook a beaver dam.
-This was the first time I saw a beaver dam!
+The trail is only 2 miles and takes about 2 hours and the most exciting part for me was near the mid-way point, on the east side of the loop, you can hike a short spur to overlook a beaver dam.
+This was the first time I saw a beaver dam and it was one of the coolest things I saw during my 10 days Alaska itinerary.

 After a full day of exploration in Denali, plus the mesmerizing driving with a few stops along the road for pictures, I got to Talkeetna for some delicious dinner and drinks at the Denali Brewpub.